11:30 a.m.-3 p.m.

-All Forum attendees will gather for our welcome program and celebration of the work everyone across the country is doing to advance our mission.
-The Roll Call of the States will follow the welcome, and will highlight state policy accomplishments from the last year.
+Forum attendees gather for our welcome program to celebrate the work we've done across the country to advance our mission.
+The Roll Call of the States will showcase the state policy accomplishments from the last year.

-The premiere event for our Young Advocates!
-Join your fellow young advocates - and special guest Emmy Award-nominee Liz Hernandez - for an engaging session where you'll have the opportunity to network with your peers from across the nation.
-Share and learn from each other about the best ways to engage in the Fight to End Alzheimer's!
+The premiere event for Young Advocates!
+This engaging reception provides our younger advocates an opportunity to network with their peers from across the nation to learn from each other some of the best ways to engage in the fight to #ENDALZ!
 Advocates ages 18 to 35 are invited to participate.
 Light refreshments will be served.

-As we welcome the newly sworn-in Congress, you'll receive an interactive, in-depth briefing on the Association's federal legislative priorities and how you can deliver an effective message to members of Congress and their staffs, both in Washington and back home.
+Before you storm Capitol Hill, you'll receive an interactive, in-depth briefing on our federal legislative priorities and how you can deliver an effective message to members of Congress and their staff, both in Washington, D.C. and back home.

 In the most successful Capitol Hill meetings, everyone knows their role and is ready to jump in with the right contribution at the right time.
-That takes planning, and that’s exactly what this session will teach you.
+That takes planning and preparation, and that’s exactly what we'll do in our caucus meetings.
 Gather together with others from your state to review tactics, receive your "leave behind" kits and coordinate your efforts.
-Association staff will be on hand to assist and answer questions.
+AIM and Association staff will be on hand to assist and answer questions.

-The National Alzheimer’s Dinner honors public leaders working tirelessly against Alzheimer's disease.
+The National Alzheimer’s Dinner honors leaders working tirelessly to advance the fight to End Alzheimer's.
 Those we pay tribute to stand shoulder to shoulder with all of us in advancing the cause.
-Political, business and entertainment leaders will join us to celebrate advances and rally around this growing movement in our nation's capital.
-Actor and longtime Alzheimer’s Association champion Peter Gallagher will emcee the National Alzheimer’s Dinner.
-This year we are proud to honor journalist and advocate Maria Shriver with the Alzheimer’s Association Lifetime Achievement Award.
-We are also honored to present Association champion Liz Hernandez with the Alzheimer’s Association Young Advocate Award.
-Check back for more details.
+Political, business and entertainment leaders will join us to celebrate advances and rally around the growing movement in our nation's capital.

 It’s time for your voice to be heard in Congress!
 Buses will begin departing from the hotel at 8 a.m. for Capitol Hill.
 Shuttle service will run between the hotel and Capitol Hill until 5 p.m.
 This is your moment to put everything you’ve learned over the last two days into practice.